beenbiishop/cs3500-assignment6/USEME.md

 ## Overview

-The image processor can currently be used in two ways: via the command line interface, or via an imported script file.
+The image processor can currently be used in three ways: via a graphical user interface, via the command line interface, or via an imported script file.
+The graphical user interface allows users to perform all functions and transformations without textual input.
 The command line interface allows users to enter commands with real-time feedback displayed int the terminal window.
 The script file interface makes it easy to run a series of commands in a batch process.

 ## Supported Commands

-The following commands are supported by both the command line interface and the script file
+The following commands are supported by all three interfaces.
+The command line interface and the script file interface use the syntax below:
-interface:

 * "quit" - _quits the program_
 * "menu" - _displays the menu of commands_